How to get the most out of your lessons:

 Not to encourage bad practice habits, but if you do nothing but show up to your lessons you will still improve much faster than you would by working on your own.
 But you’d be amazed at how much you can accomplish with a little regular, focused practice!
 Try to get the habit!

-I want to practice, but don’t have the time!
+I want to practice, but I don’t have the time!

 Often it’s just a matter of making time.
 Playing the drums for the time it takes to watch a Simpsons re-run, every single day, could make a huge difference in your playing over the long term.

-Try just sitting down at the drums for one minute every day… surely you have 60 seconds to spare?
-Just hold the sticks, maybe make a couple of non-commital buzzes on the snare drum, then get up and go do whatever else you need to do.
+Try just sitting down at the drums for one minute every day… pick up the sticks, hit a few things, then get up and go do whatever else you need to do.
 Just get into the habit of sitting at the drums every day.
+Usually it’s much easier to continue playing than it is to start playing.

 Creative practice